microsoft/hi-ml/hi-ml-azure/README.md

 ## Overview

-This toolbox aims at providing low-level and high-level building blocks for Machine Learning / AI researchers and practitioners.
+This toolbox aims at providing low-level building blocks for Machine Learning / AI researchers and practitioners.
 It helps to simplify and streamline work on deep learning models for healthcare and life sciences, by providing tested components (data loaders, pre-processing), deep learning models, and cloud integration tools.